History of US Broadcasting Abroad

 Closure means:

-China’s state-controlled media will face less global
+- China’s state-controlled media will face less global scrutiny .

-Reports on Uighur oppression (Xinjiang) and democracy
+- Reports on Uighur oppression (Xinjiang) and democracy movements (Hong Kong) may decline.

 -